This quick breakfast can be prepped using 3 methods. It can also be vegan, if desired, and gluten-free.

 Peachy Quick Oats

-Pack in a sandwich bag or quart freezer bag, depending on method:
+Pack in a sandwich bag or quart freezer bag, depending on the method:

 Directions:

-Mark bag with permanent marker “Add 2 cups water”.
+Mark the bag with a permanent marker, “Add 2 cups water”.

 FBC Method: